SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 The fundamental difference
-between structures and classes is that structures are value types whereas classes are reference types.
+between structures and classes is that structures are value types whereas classes are reference types, as introduced in :ref:`Structures_StructuresAreValueTypes` and :ref:`Classes_ClassesAreReferenceTypes`.

-For more information,
-see :ref:`Structures_StructuresAreValueTypes`
-and :ref:`Classes_ClassesAreReferenceTypes`.

 .. _ChoosingBetweenClassesAndStructures_WhenToUseAClass: